Strolling the Old World of Tokyo: An One-Day Walking Tour through Shibamata.

 A Big Welcome from the Bronze Tora-san Statue

-Bronze statues of main character Tora-san and his younger sister Sakura from film series “The Otoko wa tsurai yo (It’s Tough Being a Man)” await you at Shibamata Station.
-The statues depict the famous image of Tora-san looking back before setting out on his next adventure.
-Captured in vivid expression and movement, it’s a spot that’ll make you want to stop and snap a picture just like the movie.
+Right off the Shibamata Station awaits you a bronze statues of Tora-san and his younger sister Sakura, main characters from movie “The Otoko wa tsurai yo (It’s Tough Being a Man)”.
+The statues depict a memorable moment of Tora-san looking back before setting out on his next adventure.
+Captured in vivid expression and pose, it became a popular photo-taking spot for tourists.

-Grab a Tourist Guide at the Shibamata Tourist Information Center
+Pick up a tourist guide at the Shibamata Tourist Information Center

-Get off at Shibamata Station and head for Taishakuten Sando by foot to find the Shibamata Tourist Information Center, waiting for you at the entrance of the main temple promenade.
-Here you can find maps of Shibamata, Katsushika Ward, Tokyo, as well as tourist pamphlets that you’ll definitely want to check before strolling Shibamata.
+Get off at Shibamata Station and head for Taishakuten Sando by foot, you'll find the Shibamata Tourist Information Center, located at the entrance of the main temple promenade.
+Get youself a map, as well as tourist pamphlets before setting off to Shibamata!

 2. Pay a Visit to the temple at Shibamata Taishakuten